Multi-Task Learning with Multi-Query Transformer for Dense Prediction: Method

-Note that one can also use a non-shared encoder and decoder.
-However, we argue that the task-aware queries can absorb relevant features in a compact manner without the extra parameters brought by encoding or decoding for this purpose.
+However, we argue that task-relevant queries can absorb relevant features in a compact manner without the extra parameters brought by encoding or decoding for this purpose.
 We verify this in Sec.~\ref{sec:exp}.